stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 # Introduction

-It had always been the intention at some point to re-implement the Vulkan native layer using the FFM (Foreign Function and Memory) library developed as part of project [Panama](https://openjdk.java.net/projects/panama/).
+It had always been the intention at some point to re-implement the _bindings_ to the Vulkan native layer using the FFM (Foreign Function and Memory) library developed as part of project [Panama](https://openjdk.java.net/projects/panama/).
 The reasons for delaying this rework are discussed in [code generation](/jove-blog/blog/part-1-intro/code-generation#alternatives) at the very beginning of the blog.

 With the LTS release of JDK 21 the FFM library was elevated to a preview feature (rather than requiring an incubator build) and much more information and tutorials started to appear online, so it was high time to replace JNA with the more future proofed (and safer) FFM solution.